aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

 });
 ```

-The `EvalTask` supports a `runtime` prop to specify the Lambda runtime to use
+The `EvaluateExpression` supports a `runtime` prop to specify the Lambda
-to evaluate the expression.
-Currently, the only runtime supported is
+runtime to use to evaluate the expression.
+Currently, the only runtime
-`lambda.Runtime.NODEJS_10_X`.
+supported is `lambda.Runtime.NODEJS_10_X`.

 ### Pass